-Mobile apps are fast becoming a pillar of conference success.
+Mobile apps are key to conference success and keeping attendees connected.
 But what should you look for when choosing yours?

 We are firmly in the digital age.
 If you’re in the event or conference planning industry, you know that technology is a central aspect of making your conference a success.
 And when it comes to making the most of the tech that’s available, mobile conference apps are an obvious answer.
 Mobile conference apps are quickly becoming a pillar of conference success and of the delegate experience.